At a Glance

-Three sections feature different styles and lot sizes.
-South Shore has estate homes and waterfront sites with custom and semi-custom builders – prices from $600k.
-Overlake will feature traditional single family homes.
-The Conservancy now building low maintenance, cottage style single family homes from the mid $200k.
+McLean Belmont’s 3 sections feature different styles and lot sizes.
+South Shore has estate homes and waterfront sites with custom builders.
+Overlake features traditional single family homes.
+The Conservancy offers low maintenance ownership, cottage style single family homes from the mid $200k.

-Towards the northern end of Lake Wylie at the intersection of NC Hwy 279 and NC Hwy 273, between the Catawba Creek inlet and the South Fork river.
-Adjacent to the Daniel Stowe Botanical Gardens.
+Towards the North end of Lake Wylie at intersection of NC Hwy 279 and NC Hwy 273, between the Catawba Creek inlet and the South Fork river.

 *school assignments subject to change

 Around the Block

-Besides the Daniel Stowe Botanical Gardens, McLean is just a short drive away from historic Belmont NC.
-Belmont’s popularity has exploded in recent years with it’s friendly, historic downtown atmosphere, restaurants and parks.
-Harbor Towne Marina is just around the corner providing locals a place to dock their boat.
+Daniel Stowe Botanical Gardens is next door.
+McLean is also short drive from historic Belmont NC.
+Belmont’s popularity has exploded in recent years.
+It’s friendly, historic downtown atmosphere, restaurants and parks are a big draw.
+Harbor Towne Marina is also around the corner providing locals a place to dock their boat.